NicolaCortese/MakersBnB/README.md

 ## Acknowledgments

-- Ourselves, we are so cool!
+- Ourselves, it was great to work as a team :D